apache/druid/docs/tutorials/tutorial-transform.md

 PARTITIONED BY DAY
 ```

-The following columns have transformations applied on ingestion:
+In the SELECT clause, you specify the following transformations:
 * `animal`: prepends "super-" to the values in the `animal` column using the [`TEXTCAT`](../querying/sql-functions.md/#textcat) function.
 This will override the `animal` column with the transformed version.
-* `triple-number`: multiplies the `number` column by 3.
-This stores the results in a new column called `triple-number`.
-Note that it ingestions both the original and the transformed column.
+* `triple-number`: multiplies the `number` column by three and stores the results in a column named `triple-number`.
+Note that the query ingests both the original and the transformed data.

 Additionally, a filter with the following three OR clauses are applied:
 * `animal` values that match "super-mongoose"